- Government Affairs Manager

 - Self-starter, able to work independently as well as in a team; enjoys creating and implementing new initiatives.

-- Grassroots organizing experience and/or direct experience working and communicating with business owners a plus.
+- Direct experience working and communicating with business owners a plus.

 - Ability to speak Spanish or other languages a plus.